top of page

 Palo Alto’s goal to reduce GHG emissions by 80% against 1990s baselines by 2030 is excellent.
 It’s the aggressive, metrics-driven policy we should be doing everywhere.
 At the same time, we need renewed focus to actually achieve this goal.
 George will support existing programs (home electrification, EV charging, solar), and work with city staff to expand coverage across rental and multifamily households.

-George does not support the expansion of the Palo Alto Airport runway.
+George does not support the expansion of the Palo Alto Airport.
 Every effort should be made to improve safety within the airport's existing footprint, and minimize disruption for our neighbors and natural environment.

 BETTER GOVERNANCE

 Palo Alto is proposing a $1 billion budget (inclusive of utility spending) with a $300 million general fund.
-Every year, we have tremendous opportunities to improve Palo Alto, but city hall hasn’t been nearly as disciplined or effective as it could be.
+Every year, we have tremendous opportunities to improve Palo Alto, but need to be more disciplined and effective with our decision making and spending.

-George will work with the council and staff to move quickly and efficiently on projects that benefit the community.
-There’s no reason we can’t complete intersection safety improvements or advance tree coverage goals.
+George will work with the council and staff to move efficiently on projects that benefit the community.

 PUBLIC SAFETY